These Are the Best States to Retire In

 What else should you keep in mind when choosing a place to retire?

 Ultimately, where you choose to retire is about so much more than simple math.
 You have to find a place that fits your values, personality and lifestyle as well, or you’ll be miserable, says Zeigler.

 “For me, I started by listing my personal life priorities—family, career, home, travel and philanthropy aspirations—and considering what those will look like in the future,” she says.
 “Financial planning is about so much more than money.”

 Now is the time to start your own retirement wish list.
 When considering the best states to retire in, you’ll want to look at affordability, wellness, culture, weather and crime.
 But these are some other factors you may want to consider when planning where you retire, says Zeigler:

-- Jobs, if you want to work (these are the best jobs for retirees)
+- Jobs, if you want to work

 - Access to health care

 - Housing availability

 - Access to airports or other methods of travel